LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - An additional revenue stream for artists
 - A music player experience for listeners

+Should we add artists ahead of time to increase traffic and give the funds to artists at a later date?

 ### What if I dont know anything about crypto or web3?

 That is fine because we use email wallets and guest wallets that allow you to have a low-knowledge experience and buy shares of your favorite artists with nothing but your credit card.
 While still seeing your shares in your wallet!